Estimated reading time: 4 minutes

-For example, keep the office stocked with coffee, and utilize food as an excellent motivation-booster.
-Interestingly enough, around 30% of workers state that flexible schedules and remote work possibilities are top perks they crave for.
+For example, keep the office stocked with coffee, and utilize food as an excellent motivation booster.
+Interestingly enough, around 30% of workers state that flexible schedules and remote work possibilities are the top perks they crave for.

 It is clear that practices such as telecommuting need to be implemented into daily operations more often.

 A great culture works wonders for motivation.
 It makes something remarkable possible: To see your workers coming to an office with a smile on their faces.